learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 ## Summary <a id="sum"></a>

 Congratulations!
 We've covered a lot here!
 We took some of your previous knowledge with HTTP requests and OAuth in order to leverage an enterprise API!
 Then we made some requests to retrieve information that came back as a JSON format.
 We then transformed this data into a dataframe using the Pandas package.
-In the next lab, we'll break down how to read API documentation!
+In the next lab, we'll break down how to read API documentation and then put it all together to make a nifty map!